From time to time the topic of free public transport comes up, most recently because of changes in Estonia.

 Tallin, the capital of Estonia (population 610,000) does have free buses, trolley-buses, trams, ferries and trains within the city limits, but only for residents.

 People still use a smartcard, but the cards issued to local residents give them free rides.
 Which means the system still incurs the cost of running the ticketing system.
-In fact Wikipedia notes that services are stopped during ticket checks — so it’s really not a fare free system at all.
+In fact Wikipedia notes that services are stopped during ticket checks (though this practice may not still be current) — so it’s really not a fare free system at all.

 Problems aside, was Tallinn’s free public transport a success?
 That depends on how you define success: